I bless America anytime I finish eating, Ghana not worth dying for – Ex-Black Stars legend

 Wilberforce Mfum during his playing days was noted for his missile shots which earned him the name Mfum ‘atete’ (has tore) a net after he once tore through a goal net with a shot.

-In 1967, he defied an order by the then military government of the day and sneaked out of Ghana to sign with USA Major League Soccer club.
+In 1967, he defied an order by the then military government of the day and sneaked out of Ghana to ply his club football career in the United States.

 According to him, he has never regretted his decision considering the state of some of his colleagues and how they died.